 Here’s some additional articles to help and encourage you to have a nice, debt-free Christmas (just click on the image to be taken to the article):

 Finally, we have a 17-page Christmas Planner to help you intentionally decide where you $300, $600 or $900 Christmas savings will be spent, along with planning your time during the Christmas season.
-You can purchase these planner printables for only $1.99 for all 17-pages!
+You need to grab your Christmas planners to have a full plan to save time, money and sanity!